 'If they go for particular situations, such as a sexual health problem or domestic violence, they fear they will share that information with other members of the family or community.'

-Asked whether breaches had actually occurred, Ms Hewitt told GP newspaper: ‘It is happening, but the women are too afraid to complain.’
+Asked whether breaches had actually occurred, Ms Hewitt said: 'It is happening, but the women are too afraid to complain.'

 Ms Hewitt's comments were made at the Fabian Society in London last week after she made a speech about the future of the NHS.